-The consolidated financial statements of the Group have been prepared using the historical cost convention, except for land which is carried at revalued amount and equity instruments designated at fair value through other comprehensive income (FVOCI) which are carried at fair value.
+The financial statements of the Company have been prepared using the historical cost convention, except for land which was carried at revalued amount as at December 31, 2023, and equity instruments designated at fair value through other comprehensive income (FVOCI) which are carried at fair value.

-The consolidated financial statements are presented in Philippine peso (Peso), which is the Group's functional and presentation currency.
+The financial statements are presented in Philippine peso (Peso), which is the Company's functional and presentation currency.
 Amounts are rounded to the last Peso, unless otherwise indicated.